-Let's assume you've been looking at the Staffbase app and you really like it.
+Let's assume you've been looking at the Staffbase employee app or the employee experience intranet and you really like it.
 That means your next step is likely to be "talking to IT."
 If that's the case then this is the article for you.
 To help you out, here are ten of the most common questions we get during our initial talks with IT professionals.
 We love talking with them, because these conversations usually follow a similar trajectory: skepticism about Staffbase being “just another app” changes to real enthusiasm with the realization that it's an enterprise-ready platform built with professional IT environments in mind.

 1. Is this really "just an app?"